svei00/blogExcelSolutionsV/DEPLOY.md

 ### Editor / bundle looks stale after deploy

-Hard-refresh the browser (Ctrl+Shift+R) — the old bundle hash is cached.
+Hard-refresh the browser (Ctrl+Shift+R) in order to view the new pill look — the old bundle hash is cached.